LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

     - ColorPickerInput update to handle value=#ffffff (display as white background with black border)
     - SampleTypePropertiesPanel addition of ColorPickerInput, conditional based on appPropertiesOnly prop
     - SampleTypeModel addition of labelColor prop
-    - Add ColorIcon display component to use in Sample Manager and Freezer Manager
+    - Add ColorIcon display component and LabelColorRenderer to use in Sample Manager and Freezer Manager

 ### version 0.75.0
 *Released*: 9 July 2020